Sławomir Lachowski: Career

 In the years 1983–1990, he worked as an assistant and senior assistant at the Institute for Economic Development of the Warsaw School of Planning and Statistics, where he was involved in the work of a team led by Leszek Balcerowicz, dealing with the transformation of a centrally planned economy into a market economy.

 From 1987 to 1992, he was the owner of the consulting company Intexim Centrum Analiz Ekonomicznych, specializing in economic and financial analysis of investment projects, strategic consulting, financial, operational, technical, and technological restructuring.

-In January 1993, he began working at the Powszechny Bank Gospodarczy in Lodz, where he served as a member of the bank's management board responsible for restructuring the portfolio of bad debts and companies indebted to the bank.
+In January 1993, he began working at the Powszechny Bank Gospodarczy in Łódź, where he served as a member of the bank's management board responsible for restructuring the portfolio of bad debts and companies indebted to the bank.
 The bank implemented a recovery program, which included innovative financial restructuring methods, including the conversion of debt into shares of companies.
 This led to the establishment of the PBG Investment Fund, the first investment fund of its kind in Poland with a focus on restructuring.

-From 1996 to 1998, he was the Vice President of the Management Board and later the First Deputy President of the Management Board of Bank Gospodarczy S.A. in Lodz, responsible for retail banking, corporate banking, and investments.
+From 1996 to 1998, he was the Vice President of the management board and later the First Deputy President of the management board of Bank Gospodarczy S.A. in Lodz, responsible for retail banking, corporate banking, and investments.

-From 1998 to 2000, he served as Vice President of the Management Board of Powszechna Kasa Oszczędności BP, initially responsible for retail banking and later for all other business lines, including corporate banking, investment, and the housing market.
+From 1998 to 2000, he served as Vice President of the management board of Powszechna Kasa Oszczędności BP, initially responsible for retail banking and later for all other business lines, including corporate banking, investment, and the housing market.
 During this time, he oversaw the restructuring of PKO BP and the development of a new growth strategy.
 Under this strategy, the bank, now known as PKO Bank Polski, transformed from a savings bank offering simple savings products into a modern universal bank present in all segments of the individual, corporate, and institutional customer markets.
 In the first year of implementing the new strategy, the bank acquired nearly a million new retail customers.

-In May 2000, Slawomir Lachowski began working at BRE Bank as a member of the Management Board, with a mission to build retail banking from scratch.
+In May 2000, Slawomir Lachowski began working at BRE Bank as a member of the management board, with a mission to build retail banking from scratch.
 As a result, on November 27, 2000, in less than six months, mBank, the first fully online bank in Poland and Central Eastern Europe, was launched.
 A year later, MultiBank was established, offering services to affluent individuals, entrepreneurs, and small businesses. mBank and MultiBank reshaped the image of modern retail banking in Poland. mBank was the first fully virtual bank in the country and within five years of operation, it became one of the top 10 banks of its kind in Europe.
-From 2004 to 2008, Slawomir Lachowski served as the President of the Management Board of BRE Bank, during which time the bank rose to become one of the three largest banks in Poland in terms of assets, with its market capitalization increasing tenfold.
+From 2004 to 2008, Slawomir Lachowski served as the President of the management board of BRE Bank, during which time the bank rose to become one of the three largest banks in Poland in terms of assets, with its market capitalization increasing tenfold.